-Through June 30, 2012, our revenue has consisted of grant funding from third parties and revenue recognized in connection with funding from Vulcan and LSDF.
-Other than grant funding, we do not expect to receive any revenue from our products until we receive regulatory approval and commercialize the products or until we potentially enter into collaborative agreements with third parties for the development and commercialization of our products.
-As discussed below, we do not expect any of our current potential products to be commercially available before 2014, if at all.
-We continue to pursue government and private grant funding as well as collaboration funding for our potential products and research programs.
+Our revenue to date has consisted of grant funding from third parties and revenue recognized in connection with funding received under our agreements with Vulcan and LSDF, which are described in Note 7 to our consolidated financial statements.
+Other than grant funding, we do not expect to receive any revenue from our products until we receive regulatory approval and commercialize our products or until we potentially enter into collaborative agreements with third parties for the development and commercialization of our products.
+We do not expect any of our current products to be commercially available before 2014, if at all.
+We continue to pursue government and private grant funding as well as collaboration funding for our products and research programs.